-Flood Insurance Rate Maps, developed by the Federal Emergency Management Agency, are the major tool for identifying flood risk and informing policy surrounding floodplain management.
-A FIRM will generally show a community's base flood elevations, flood zones, and floodplain boundaries.
-Flood zones include the Special Flood Hazard Area (SFHA) and the Non-Special Flood Hazard Area (NSHFA).
+Flood Insurance Rate Maps (FIRM), developed by the Federal Emergency Management Agency (FEMA), are the major tool for identifying flood risk and informing policy surrounding floodplain management.
+A FIRM generally shows a community's base flood elevations, flood zones, and floodplain boundaries.
+Flood zones include the Special Flood Hazard Area (SFHA) and the Non-Special Flood Hazard Area (NSHFA) which represent areas that have a higher risk of flooding.